Share this Post

 #10.
 Take a Gatlinburg Ghost Tour

 Do you feel that chill in the air?
 Is it really just the turn of seasons or something more?
 Appalachian GhostWalks offer an exciting all-ages encounter with the supernatural.
-The guide will meet you in the TGI Friday’s parking lot, where you’ll get a crash course in ghost hunting before heading out on an expedition through the town, all under the glow of lantern light.
+The guide will meet you in front of The Melting Pot on the Parkway, where you’ll get a crash course in ghost hunting before heading out on an expedition through the town, all under the glow of lantern light.

 The tour includes spooky stories and unsolved, ghost-infused mysteries of Gatlinburg that can offer a fun thrill on a chilly October night.